 Returned Peace Corps Volunteers should indicate their status on the electronic application when prompted.
 Coverdell Fellows are then selected after they are admitted on a competitive basis during the merit-aid review process.
 Decisions are based upon the candidate’s academic record, letters of reference, personal statement and resume.

 To be considered for the program, submit your application for admission and requested materials by the priority deadlines posted for either the fall or spring term.
-Once designated as a Coverdell Fellow, students must maintain a cumulative 3.0 grade point average, maintain full-time enrollment, meet academic criteria, and adhere to all program guidelines.
+Once designated as a Coverdell Fellow, students must maintain a cumulative 3.0 grade point average, meet academic criteria, and adhere to all program guidelines.

 SPAGrad@American.edu or 202.855.6230